Amryahmath/Student-Performance-Predictor/README.md

 ## License

 This project is provided for educational purposes.
-Add a license file (for example, `LICENSE`) if you want to reuse or distribute the code.

 ---